lasp/lasp-opensearch-data-center/doc/construct_usage/ingest_orchestration.md

 # Ingest Processing Construct Usage

 The Ingest Processing Construct contains resources uses to orchestrate ingestion of data files into OpenSearch.
-The actual processing code must be supplied in the form Lambda functions: Dropbox Lambda and Ingest Lambda.
+The actual processing code must be supplied in the form of Lambda functions: Dropbox Lambda and Ingest Lambda.

 ## Components